lovewithtruth/lovewithtruth.github.io/gospel.md

 #### "the Word" (God's Son) came to Earth as a man: fulfilling prophecy.
 His name is Jesus.
 Jeremiah 23:5-6
-“Behold, the days are coming, declares the Lord, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land.
+“Behold, the days are coming, declares the LORD, when I will raise up for David a righteous Branch, and he shall reign as king and deal wisely, and shall execute justice and righteousness in the land.
 In his days Judah will be saved, and Israel will dwell securely.
 And this is the name by which he will be called: ‘The Lᴏʀᴅ is our righteousness.’

 John 1:14-17
 And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
 (John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.’”)
 For from his fullness we have all received, grace upon grace.
 For the law was given through Moses; grace and truth came through Jesus Christ.